Jalusaga/student-performance/README.md

 # student-performance
-> A simple linear regression model for predicting student performace based on multiple variables This project explores how well we can predict a student’s final grade (G3) in Math (or Portuguese) classes using demographic, social and school-related attributes.
+> A simple linear regression model for predicting student performace based on multiple variables.

+This project explores how well we can predict a student’s final grade (G3) in Math (or Portuguese) classes using demographic, social and school-related attributes.
 We build a simple Linear Regression model and take a look at how accurately it can forecast end-of-term performance.

 ## 🚀 Project Overview